david-koenig/cryptopals/README.md

 I have chosen different random seeds to illustrate different code paths.
 (See set 2 challenge 11, though the particular seeds I have chosen might not have the effect of portably reaching different paths.)

-For easily portability and not having to take extra dependencies, I'm just using the C standard library `random()` to help generate different test cases.
+For easy portability and not having to take extra dependencies, I'm just using the C standard library `random()` to help generate different test cases.
 The cryptographic strength or weakness of `random()` is not the point of any of these exercises.
 Note that there are a few attacks which are about attacking *other* RNGs in the code.